Satish-421/terraform-1721march-2025/Day1/README.md

       - Oracle VirtualBox ( Windows, Linux & Mac )
       - Microsoft Hyper-V ( Windows )
 - each Guest OS is installed in a Virtual Machine (VM)
+- each Guest OS is a fully functional Operating System with their own hardware and dedicated OS Kernel, etc
 - for each VM, we must allocated dedicated hardware resources, hence it is considered a heavy weight virtualization technology
   - CPU Cores
   - RAM